Skip to Content

 Close up of little girl drawing with chalks on the sidewalk

 Sidewalk chalk is different from blackboard chalk.
 Sidewalk chalk typically uses calcium sulfate, while the other uses calcium carbonate (rock chalk).
-Both of these can be found in nature, but calcium sulfate is more commonly used to make the powdered material that is used for sidewalk chalk.
+Both can be found in nature, but calcium sulfate is more commonly used to make the powdered material used for sidewalk chalk.

 Another difference between the two chalks lies in how they are produced.
-Blackboard chalk is made by grinding up a rock called calcium carbonate, typically found in limestone and chalk.
-This powdery substance is then mixed with water and other ingredients to create the desired product.
+Blackboard chalk is made by grinding calcium carbonate, typically found in limestone and chalk.
+This powdery substance is mixed with water and other ingredients to create the desired product.

-Sidewalk chalk can be made from gypsum, which is naturally found in soil or water.
-It’s a softer, powdery material that is produced into sticks to create the product.
+Sidewalk chalk can be made from gypsum, naturally found in soil or water.
+It’s a softer, powdery material produced into sticks to create the product.

-Sidewalk chalk isn’t always 100% biodegradable, but it’s a great way to make art and express yourself at events without having a huge impact on our environment.
+Sidewalk chalk isn’t always 100% biodegradable, but it’s a great way to make art and express yourself at events without impacting our environment.
 With careful disposal of your chalk after an event, you can avoid contaminating our local streams and altering water quality.

 See Related: Best Biodegradable Glitters for Candles